 (NOTE: This is different from the more common “501 c 3” used for non-profit organizations.)

-Please note that access to DOT is only available from within the City network.
+Please note that access to SharePoint is restricted to employees of the City and County of Denver.

 If you would like further guidance on options, email the Grant Resource and Management Team.
 The Team will put you in touch with a representative at Denver's Human Rights and Community Partnerships.